helauren42/appman/README.md

 appman$> deactivate <program1> <program2> ...<br>
 <br>

+4. Clearing terminal

+You can call the clear command through appman.

 ### add your program's binary or entry point script inside of /appman/bin

 Create a bash script that serves as an entry point to your program.
 With a bash script you can define your arguments, flags and compiler as needed for every language.<br>